Revised RSE & PSHE curriculum for 2026

 - Learn about parents’ rights in relation to RSE & PSHE, particularly around sex education.

 Schools may adapt how they use Kapow Primary’s RSE & PSHE scheme to suit their pupils and community.
-For specific information about how RSE & PSHE are taught in your child’s school, refer to the school’s RSE & PSHE policy.
+For specific information about how RSE & PSHE are taught in your child’s school, refer to your school’s RSE & PSHE policy.

 1. What will my child learn?